lukk47/Tensorflow-data-loader/README.md

 # Tensorflow-data-loader
-Reading data into tensorflow using tf.data function
+Reading data into tensorflow using tf.data function with batch, epoch configurations and three augmentaion methods.

 # Example of usage and testing
 ```